-Many club members particularly enjoy demonstrations, but for others one of the delights of flower arranging is working with others to display designs in public spaces, from your local church and village show to area or national shows.
+One of the delights of flower arranging is working with others to display designs in public spaces – from your local church and village show to area or national shows and festivals.

 Taking part in competitive shows is an opportunity to be creative and make new friends.
-Competitions at local horticultural shows are community events which often have relaxed rules for competitors.
-However within NAFAS there are guidelines for competitors in the NAFAS Competitions Manual which can be purchased from the NAFAS Shop for £5.
+Competitions at local horticultural shows are community events which often have relaxed rules for competitors, so are a good staring point for novices.
+Larger shows often operate to NAFAS standards.

 NAFAS Aims of Competitive work are:

 - To encourage the artistic and creative use of natural plant material in all its forms within the framework of a show schedule and the current edition of the manual